imqsl/Explorer/README.md

 # ethererum-blockchain-explorer
-an ethererum blockchain explorer to show the details of the blocks and transactions powered by etherchain.org
+an ethereum blockchain explorer to show the details of the blocks and transactions powered by etherchain.org